mensetsu/nannmon/README.md

 ## Description:

-Backend challenge for N26: Create 2 api's for storing and retrieving real-time transaction statitics for the most recent 60 second period.
+Backend coding challenge: Create 2 api's for storing and retrieving real-time transaction statitics for the most recent 60 second period.
 Storage cannot use a db and must be thread-safe.
 Api's should aim for constant time and space performance.

 ## Prerequisites: